-- is a temporary sign which promotes the sale, auction, lease or letting of (a) premises; and - includes a real estate directional sign and a real estate flag sign. (b) - (2) The criteria prescribed for a real estate sign (other than a real estate directional sign and real estate flag sign) are that the sign must - not be illuminated; and (a) - not result in the unsafe movement or obstruction of pedestrian or vehicular (b) traffic; and - be located along the street front boundary; and (c) - if located on a public place or road-be located within 1m of the fence (d) line or boundary line of the premises; and - not have a face area in excess of 1.2m, but may be double-sided; and (e) - not exceed, in number, 1 real estate sign for each agent marketing the (f) premises up to a maximum of 3 signs; and - be removed within 14 days after the sale of the premises advertised on the (g) sign; and - be kept erect and maintained in a good state of repair at all times. (h) - (3) As an alternative to subsection (2)(f), an advertiser may display 1 sign having a face area not exceeding 2.4m at the premises.
+- (a) is a temporary sign which promotes the sale, auction, lease or letting of premises; and - (b) includes a real estate directional sign and a real estate flag sign. - (2) The criteria prescribed for a real estate sign (other than a real estate directional sign and real estate flag sign) are that the sign must- - (a) not be illuminated; and - (b) not result in the unsafe movement or obstruction of pedestrian or vehicular traffic; and - (c) be located along the street front boundary; and - (d) if located on a public place or road-be located within 1m of the fence line or boundary line of the premises; and - (e) not have a face area in excess of 1.2m2, but may be double-sided; and - (f) not exceed, in number, 1 real estate sign for each agent marketing the premises up to a maximum of 3 signs; and - (g) be removed within 14 days after the sale of the premises advertised on the sign; and - (h) be kept erect and maintained in a good state of repair at all times. - (3) As an alternative to subsection (2)(f), an advertiser may display 1 sign having a face area not exceeding 2.4m2 at the premises.